annebrown/content-data/content/frameworks/Electron/considerations/index.md

 Clipboard

 A `ctrl-V` button click does not implicitly cause a "paste" action.
 The keyboard library's send_shortcut function is meant to simulate key presses, not directly manipulate the system clipboard.
-The clipboard is handled by the OS, and is not usually something that applications can directly access or modify.
+The clipboard is handled by the OS and is not accessible to apps.